 A home equity loan lets you borrow a fixed sum at a fixed interest rate and repay it over as many as 30 years.
 Since these loans are secured by your home, they have lower interest rates than credit cards, tuition loans or personal loans, and the interest is tax deductible if you itemize.
 The biggest drawback is that if you can’t make your loan payments, you could lose your house.
 (Related: The pros and cons of home equity loans)

 “The danger is that kids will have finished K–12 schooling and the parents will still have the debt,” LaMarche said.
 You want your home paid off before retirement to keep your options open, she said.

 Moore added, “In my opinion, there are very few places in the U.S. that the public school system is so bad that a family should go into debt, mortgage their home or raid retirement accounts to pay for private school.”

-About five million students nationwide attend private elementary or secondary schools, according to the National Center for Education Statistics.4 If their families have figured out a way to pay for it, you can, too.
+About five million students nationwide attend private elementary or secondary schools, according to the National Center for Education Statistics.
+If their families have figured out how to afford private school, you can, too.
 Your expected contribution can vary significantly by school, so it may be worth having your child apply for acceptance at several schools, then seeing what your actual cost will be after going through each school’s financial aid process.

 1 Private School Review, “Average Private School Tuition Cost (2019-2020),” 2022.